Solar vs. Wind Energy: Which Wins Out?

 Pros

-• This depends on how much energy your panels produce and how much energy you use.
+• Solar panels can save you a significant amount on energy bills across their lifetime.
+According to The Eco Experts, the average solar panel system will cost £7,860 but save you £608 a year.
+This depends on how much energy your panels produce and how much energy you use.
 But overall, you’re almost guaranteed to save something over the lifetime of your solar panel setup.

 • Most homes in the UK won’t use all the solar power they produce, giving them the chance to benefit from the Smart Export Guarantee.

-• Solar panels are arranged side-by-side, making it extremely easy to link in additional panels.
+• You can easily scale things up by adding more panels to your home.
+Developers arrange solar panels side-by-side, making it extremely easy to link in additional panels.

-• Residential solar panels don’t need to be checked on regularly – they just need to be kept clean and unobstructed!
+• Residential solar panels don’t need to be checked on regularly – they just need to be kept clean and unobstructed.

-• Solar panels allow homeowners to be energy independent.
+• Solar panels allow homeowners to be energy-independent.

 • It’s thought that solar panel technology will only improve in the coming years, making them even more efficient.